-Over The Bloody Moon shares tales and tools of positive menopause transformation from The Change Makers, inspiring women from all walks of life.
+Over The Bloody Moon shares tales and tips to boost your menopause experience from The Change Makers, inspiring women helping you to make the most of your 'change'.

 Kathryn Pinkham is founder of The Insomnia Clinic and Insomnia Advisor for Over The Bloody Moon.
 For the past 15 years, she has focussed on just one thing, helping people to sleep well, so they can live their life to the fullest.

 In this episode we learn how we can retrain the brain and reform habits to increase our sleep drive, reset our body clock, and introduce cues to help improve sleep association.
 You'll learn more about the impact that sleep can have on mental health and how it can be leveraged as a Power Tool for menopause.
 You'll get some practical, proven tips and techniques to take away and put into practice from Kathryn's online course, Sleep Well, Live Better with Menopause.

 In this episode, we chat to Jane Simpson, Over The Bloody Moon's Continence Advisor and specialist at The London Rooms, as well as author of international best seller, "The Pelvic Health Bible".

 We learn what good pelvic health is and why this region matters, not just through our menopause transition, but beyond.
 We chat about what support options there are for anyone experiencing a pelvic organ prolapse, urinary tract infections and incontinence.
 Did you know that 1 in 3 women over 18, experience bladder leaks and postmenopause, this increases to 60%.
 And yet, it's a topic rarely spoken about and most don't seek help until it's too late.
 This episode removes the mystery and stigma and provides you with self-care rituals, products, bio feedback gadgets and apps, as well as medical support available.